 This imminent arrival will give cause for much celebration.
 Your baby will be such an important milestone in your family’s history and an adored new addition to the lives of your friends.

-You are now, first and foremost, guardian of this new party princess and she is your first priority, be gentle to those with good intention but who you may inevitably let down and don’t tolerate a gate-crasher!
+You are now, first and foremost, guardian of this new party princess and she is your first priority.
+Be gentle to those with good intention but who you inevitably WILL let down and.. don’t tolerate a gate-crasher